If you are an affiliate marketer looking to learn how to write a product review (so effective, it gets sales, not just clicks) then look no further.

 Get this: you’re not only recommending a product (through your product review, banner or text link), but also the customer support team and their service.

-If the product is good, but the support duds, refunds will probably sprung up, making you less sales and spreading the word about your promotion and marketing practice.
+If the product is good, but the support is terrible, refunds will probably be at the order of the day, reducing you less sales and spreading the word about your promotion and marketing practice.

 Last week I told one of my best friends to watch “The Town” movie.
-I thought it was a good one because I’ve seen it.
+I thought it was good because I’ve seen it.
 My friend didn’t like it.
-He cannot stand Ben.
+He cannot stand Ben Affleck.
 Now, do you think I’ll ever recommend him a Ben Affleck movie ever again?
-Nah, I’ll change my strategy, instead I will make sure to ask about his favorite actors, find about his genre likes and only afterward make custom-tailored suggestions.
+Nah, I’ll change my strategy, instead I will make sure to ask about his favorite actors, find out what genre he likes and only then make custom-tailored suggestions.

-It’s not only about the product you recommend, but also who you recommend that can build or demolish your reputation as well as your friend/relationship connections.
+It’s not only about the product you recommend, but also who you recommend that can build or demolish your reputation as well as your friendships and relationships.

-No, unless I tell you the benefits and advantages of this tool and what it could mean for your business and search engine rankings, right?
-I’ll hold that for another post (product review) though – thank you for the idea!
+No, unless I inform you of the benefits and advantages of this tool and what it could mean for your business and search engine rankings, right?
+I’ll leave that for another post (product review) though – thank you for the idea!

 What kind of Affiliate Products